ros2/ros2_documentation/source/Tutorials/UnderstandingROS2Nodes.rst

 Over the next few tutorials, you will learn about a series of core ROS 2 concepts that make up what is referred to as the “ROS (2) graph”.

 The ROS graph is the collection of ROS 2 elements processing data together at one time.
-It encompasses all executables and the connections between them, if you were to map them all out and `visualize them <https://www.researchgate.net/figure/An-example-of-a-ROS-program-It-is-a-graph-where-a-node-is-a-process-providing-or_fig1_319138847>`__.
+It encompasses all executables and the connections between them if you were to map them all out and visualize them.

 2 Nodes in ROS 2
 ^^^^^^^^^^^^^^^^